Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability

 \subsubsection{Extremely Large Optical Depths: The Radiation-Propagation Limited Regime}

-For this regime, we consider the panel on the right in Figure \ref{fig:rhd_nH} with $\rm N_H\sim 10^{26}\, cm^{-2}$, which corresponds to $\tau_{\rm geo} \sim 2\times 10^{5}$.
-We point out that the plot shows less small-scale structure than the panels on the right due to the reduced resolution of the simulation (as noted above, this owes to using no ``reduced speed of light'' here, which imposes a steep computational cost penalty).
-As shown in the plot, accounting for full radiative transfer results in a different large-scale morphology within the box.
-This difference arises as the assumption of an infinitesimally small photon diffusion timescale (constant flux field) begins to break down as the photons ``lag'' behind the wind due to propagation effects.
+For this regime, we consider the panel on the right in Figure \ref{fig:rhd_nH} with $\rm N_H\sim 10^{26}\, cm^{-2}$, which corresponds to $\tau_{\rm geo} \sim 2\times 10^{5}$ ($\tau_{\rm IR} \sim 2000$).
+We point out that the plot displays less small scale structure than the panels on the left due to the reduced resolution of the simulation (as noted above, this owes to using no ``reduced speed of light'' here, which imposes a steep computational cost penalty).
+For this case, when accounting for full radiative transfer, the fluid is found to be accelerated to a lower height than expected.
+This result can be attributed to the breakdown of the assumption of an infinitesimally small photon diffusion timescale (constant flux field).
+As the photons travel through the fluid, they ``lag'' behind the wind due to propagation effects, leading to a decrease in the radiative acceleration and consequently, the fluid being accelerated to a lower height than expected.
 To determine when this occurs, we consider the ratio of the photon diffusion time, $\rm t_{diff}$, to the dust acceleration time.
-For simplicity, we ignore the effects of gravity, and assume a homogeneous dust-gas distribution.
+For simplicity, we ignore the effects of gravity and assume a homogeneous dust-gas distribution.
 Therefore, the ratio of the time needed for a photon to diffuse through a distance $H_{\gamma}$ (the ``width'' of the gas ``shell'') to the time required to accelerate the same ``shell'' to a height of $10 \, \rm H_{gas}$ has the following scaling,